angelswat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Ángel is currently enrolled as Mechatronics Engineering student at ESPOL Polytechnic University, in Ecuador.
-His academic and professional background, as well as his work, are related with Mechatronics Design, Computational Modeling and Machine & Deep Learning applied to Structural Health Monitoring.
+His academic formation is related with Mechatronics Design, Flexible Manufacturing Systems, Biomechatronics Systems, Mobile & Articulated Robots and more.

-He also has experience with Autonomous Flying Car and Natural Language Processing.
-On the other hand, few of your works are related with Renewable Energy applied to Fuel Cells.
+His work is oriented to Computational Modeling applied to Fuel Cells and Machine & Deep Learning applied to Structural Health Monitoring.
+He also has experience in projects based on Autonomous Flying Car and Natural Language Processing.

+His main motivation is developing innovative solutions for real problems and with added value.